devosoft/avida-ed-testing/README.rst

 Use
 ----

+The easiest way to run the tests is through the test suite files, located in the tests folder.
+The following command (simply typed into a command-line interface from the root folder of the project) will run all tests classified as 'basic':

+``python tests/test_suite_basic.py``

+There is also a test suite for tests that are considered 'advanced' -- however, this suite a) is currently outdated and b) does not run any tests, because there are none marked as advanced.

-It is possible to run a single test file (containing one or more tests with a common purpose) using the following commands:
+It is possible to run a single test file (containing one or more tests with a common purpose) using the following command:

 ``pytest path\to\test\testfile.py``